 TALK TO A DOCTOR

-Certainly, cancer fatigue will affect most patients, but if the tiredness persists and begins to become a problem, and you find it difficult to do your everyday task, it’s also important to reach out and get professional advice from a healthcare professional.
+Certainly, cancer fatigue affects most patients, but if the tiredness persists, becomes a problem, and you find it

 The doctor will assess this and the nature of the symptoms through some queries like